 - Tailor your resume to the role.
 The perfect resume varies from role to role and employer to employer.
 Potential employers scan through resumes, looking for that ‘it’ candidate so to convince them that it’s you, show them what they want to see.

-If you haven’t gotten your cosmetology license yet, here is our free cosmetology practice test to help you find out whether you are ready to take the exam.
-Or better yet, check out our cosmetology exam prep kit to help you prepare!
+If you are someone preparing for a cosmetology exam, here is our free cosmetology practice test to help you find out whether you are ready to take the exam.